Avoid Foreclosure In Henderson, Haywood, and Buncombe Counties

-At least 45 days before starting the official foreclosure process, your loan servicer must send you a notice with the following information:
+At least 45 days before starting the official foreclosure process, your loan lender or servicer must send a letter notifying all parties of the process.

 - Charges you must pay in order to make the loan current.
 This includes the past due amount, interest charges, and late fees.